How to Use AI for Storytelling and Narrative Building in Speeches

 How AI Helps You Open Stories in the Middle of the Action

-AI can help you find the most compelling entry point for any story.
-Give it the full version and ask: "Where is the moment of highest tension or most vivid sensory detail?
-If I started the story there instead of at the beginning, what would I need to fill in afterwards?"
+Give AI the full version and ask: "Where is the moment of highest tension or the most vivid sensory detail?
+If I started there instead of at the beginning, what would I need to fill in afterwards?"
+Opening in the action grabs attention instantly and creates curiosity: the audience wants to know how you got there and what happens next, and that pull is what keeps them listening.

 How to Use AI to Connect Stories Back to Your Core Message